Donald Trump Threatens To ‘Totally Destroy’ North Korea And Denounces Iran As A ‘Rogue Nation’ At UN Speech

 Iran stated that its nuclear development activities are for electric power and not weapons.
 The country was accused by Trump of being in a rush to complete nuclear weapons to destabilize the entire Middle East.

-According to Trump, Iran was a ‘corrupt dictatorship.’
+According to Trump, Iran was a “corrupt dictatorship.”
 He is known to associate terrorism with Iran.

 President Trump urged the entire world to participate in demanding that government of Iran end its pursuit of death and destruction.

-Despite all the denouncements and criticisms, President Donald Trump’s speech highlighted his ‘America First’ agenda and declared that he will always put his country first.
+Despite all the denouncements and criticisms, President Donald Trump’s speech highlighted his “America First” agenda and declared that he will always put his country first.

 [Featured Image by Chip Somodevilla/Getty Images]